Anna Ebaju Adeke: Early life and education

-Adeke was born on 27 November 1991.
-She attended Our Lady of Good Counsel Gayaza for her O' Level and later St Marys SS Kitende for her A' Level.
+Adeke was born on 27 November, 1991.
+She attended Our Lady of Good Counsel Gayaza for her O' Level and later St Mary's SS Kitende for her A' Level.
 She has a Bachelor of Laws degree from Makerere University and a Postgraduate Diploma in Legal Practice from Law Development Center.
-On 17 May 2021, Adeke graduated with a Master of Laws degree from Makerere University, on the same day she was sworn in as a member of Uganda's 11th Parliament (2021–2026).
+On 17 May 2021, Adeke graduated with a Master of Laws degree from Makerere University; on the same day, she was sworn in as a member of Uganda's 11th Parliament (2021–2026).

 Career

-From 2013 until 2014, Adeke served as the Guild president of Makerere University, she ran and won under the opposition Forum for Democratic Change political party.
-Since 2015, when she completed her legal studies, she was admitted to the Uganda Bar.
-She works as an Advocate at M&K Advocates, in Kampala.
+From 2013 until 2014, Adeke served as the guild president of Makerere University.
+She ran and won under the opposition Forum for Democratic Change political party.
+Since 2015, when she completed her legal studies, she has been admitted to the Uganda Bar.
+She works as an advocate at M&K Advocates in Kampala.

 In March 2016, Adeke was elected as the new National Female Youth Member of Parliament in national polls conducted in the Western Ugandan city of Hoima.
 In the national election, she ran as an independent.
-As an MP, she advocates for the separation of the Ministry of Gender, Labour, Youth and Social Development, to create an independent Youth Ministry.
-She also campaigns for increased funding for local, regional and national youth councils.
-She was a member of the parliamentary committee on the National Economy, in the 10th Parliament.
+As an MP, she advocates for the separation of the Ministry of Gender, Labour, Youth, and Social Development to create an independent Youth Ministry.
+She also campaigns for increased funding for local, regional, and national youth councils.
+She was a member of the parliamentary committee on the National Economy in the 10th Parliament.

-In 2019, Adeke was elected as chairperson Uganda parliamentary Forum on Youth Affairs.
-She also served as the shadow minister for youth and children affairs, and a member of the Uganda women parliamentary association (UWOPA), in the 10th Parliament (2016 - 2021).
+In 2019, Adeke was elected as chairperson of the Uganda Parliamentary Forum on Youth Affairs.
+She also served as the shadow minister for youth and children affairs, and a member of the Uganda Women's Parliamentary Association (UWOPA), in the 10th Parliament (2016 - 2021).